-Students must be in school for a minimum of four instructional hours (legal school day) in order to attend or participate in any co-curricular, extracurricular, interscholastic, or social school activity, event, or program after school or during the evening of that same day.
+Students must be in school for a minimum of five (5) periods in order to attend or participate in any co-curricular, extracurricular, interscholastic, or social school activity, event, or program after school or during the evening of that same day.
 On Early Dismissal and Late Opening schedules this will be a minimum of two instructional hours.

-A student in internal school suspension (ISS) may not attend or participate in after school or extracurricular activities on the day of suspension.
-A student on outside school suspension (OSS) may not be on school grounds during any part of the day (full 24 hours) and, therefore, may not participate in after school or extracurricular activities.
+A student in internal school suspension (ISS) may NOT attend or participate in after school or extracurricular activities on the day of suspension.
+A student on outside school suspension (OSS) may NOT be on school grounds during any part of the day (full 24 hours) and, therefore, may not participate in after school or extracurricular activities.